awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-api-migration.md

 ## Use the AWS CLI to Change an API Endpoint Type<a name="migrate-api-using-aws-cli"></a>

- To use the AWS CLI commands to update an edge\-optimized API of `{api-id}`, call the [restapi:update](https://docs.aws.amazon.com/cli/latest/reference/apigateway/update-rest-api.html) as follows:
+ To use the AWS CLI to update an edge\-optimized API whose API ID is `{api-id}`, call [update\-rest\-api](https://docs.aws.amazon.com/cli/latest/reference/apigateway/update-rest-api.html) as follows:

 ```
 aws apigateway update-rest-api \